Call-for-Code/Solution-Starter-Kit-Energy-2020/README.md

 ## The idea

-The idea is to expand the global product labelling system, to include a comprehensive *Climate Impact Rating (CIR)*, which will be visible at the point-of-sale (POS) by consumers (be that in-store or on-line).
+The idea is to expand existing product labelling systems, to include a comprehensive *Climate Impact Rating (CIR)*, which will be visible at the point-of-sale (POS) by consumers (be that in-store or on-line).
 Such a Climate Impact Rating could eventually include:

 * Energy Efficiency while in use (this exists today for many products)
-* Energy (and energy mix) to produce, potentially expressed as CO2 emitted
+* Energy (and energy mix) to produce the product, potentially expressed as CO2 emitted
 * Expected lifetime of product (enabling better comparison between production energy vs in-use energy)
-* Other (non-CO2) green-house gas emmissions (e.g. from fertilizer)
+* Other (non-CO2) green-house gas emmissions to produce the product (e.g. from fertilizer)
-* Other consumables, e.g. water
+* Other consumables, e.g. water, to produce the product
 * Recyclability
 * Repairability (as part of the Right to Repair initiative)